deephaven/deephaven-core/demo/web/src/main/notebooks/04 Slick data ingestion.md

-[Deephaven URIs](src/main/java/io/deephaven/uri/DeephavenUri.java) are those that have the scheme `dh` and no host, or `dh`/`dh+plain` and a host; and represent Deephaven-specific concepts.
+[Deephaven URIs](src/main/java/io/deephaven/uri/DeephavenUri.java) are those that have the scheme `dh` and no host, or `dh`/`dh+plain` and a host, and represent Deephaven-specific concepts.
 Unless configured otherwise, Deephaven servers should be able to resolve Deephaven URIs into appropriate resources.

 \